Self-Distillation Enables Continual Learning: Self-Distillation Fine-Tuning

-where $\mathcal{V}$ is the token vocabulary.
-A critical component of SDFT is the parameterization of the teacher model used to compute the likelihood ratios.
-While the teacher is always conditioned on the demonstrations $c$, its weights can be defined in multiple ways.
-Subsection \ref{subsec:ablation} includes an ablation regarding this design choice, but unless mentioned otherwise, we use an exponential moving average (EMA) of the student parameters for the teacher.
+\textbf{Practical Implementation. }There are a few critical components to the practical implementation of SDFT.
+The first is the parameterization of the teacher model used to compute the likelihood ratios.
+Appendix \ref{app:ema_ablation} includes an ablation regarding this design choice.
+Unless mentioned otherwise, we use an exponential moving average (EMA) of the student parameters for the teacher.
+Another one is the logit-level loss taken between the teacher and the students \cite{agarwal2024policy}.
+Although the theory points to Reverse KL as a suitable loss, we found in practice that Forward KL yields the best performance.
 A full detailed description of our algorithm can be found in Algorithm \ref{alg:sdft} in the appendix.